 What did Chris Harrison say?

-Chris Harrison, who has been the host of the franchise since it began in 2002, discussed the brewing controversy during an interview with Rachel Lindsay, a former bachelorette who was also the franchise's first Black female lead in 2017.
+Chris Harrison, who has been the host of the franchise since it began in 2002, discussed the controversy during an interview with Rachel Lindsay, a former bachelorette who was also the franchise's first Black female lead in 2017.